%20(1).jpg?width=2121&name=GettyImages-595329266%20(1)%20(1).jpg)

-How to prepare a Quality Checklist Template
+How to Prepare a Construction Quality Control Checklist Template

 Let's start at the beginning.
 An inspection checklist is a document that records the details of a condition, process, or event.
 It is a list of things to inspect, or a list of the criteria by which a condition, process, or event may be judged against a set of standards.